jeff4/bionotes.github.io/_comp/hmc.md

 ```

 * I then queried ChatGPT about idiomatic Haskell.
 Do I need to have an equivalent to JS's intermediate variables and `return result;` statement?
-	* The answer is No, because the result of the expressions is constantly 'coming' out of the function in Haskell.
+	* The answer is No, because the result of the expressions is constantly 'coming out' of the function in Haskell.
 	* For more complex functions or expressions, it's ok to use **`let` bindings** or **`where` clauses** to clarify intent.
 This is proper idiomatic Haskell.
 	* For more, see this [chatgpt convo](https://chatgpt.com/share/674d1314-f04c-8013-ac14-697bbeb509c0)